 What notice do I have to be given that my employment is coming to end?

 The Minimum Notice and Terms of Employment Acts 1973 to 2005 provides that employees in continuous service with the same employer for at least 13 weeks are entitled to a minimum period of notice before their employer may dismiss them.
-This also apples if you decide to quit your job.

 The notice periods are based on your service with your employer and are as follows:

 |13 weeks to less than 2 years||1 week|